Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into 3 non-coplanar lines

-Now suppose that no pair $L_1,L_i$ is skew.
+Now suppose that no pair $L_1$, $L_i$ is skew.
 Then $L_2$ and $L_3$ intersect $L_1$.
-Since the triple $L_1,L_2,L_3$ is not coplanar, all three lines intersect at one point outside the Darboux quadric, which can be taken as $p_z=[0:0:1:0]$.
-By Corollary \ref{singcircle}, the line $L_3$ contains the dual point of the singular circle determined by $L_1,L_2$ and the line $L_2$ contains the dual point of the singular circle determined by $L_1,L_3$.
-This fixes $L_1,L_2,L_3$ up to rotation around $z$-axis and gives the web shown in the center of Figure 1.
+Since the triple $L_1$, $L_2$, $L_3$ is not coplanar, all three lines intersect at one point outside the Darboux quadric, which can be taken as $p_z=[0:0:1:0]$.
+By Corollary~\ref{singcircle}, the line $L_3$ contains the dual point of the singular circle determined by $L_1$, $L_2$ and the line $L_2$ contains the dual point of the singular circle determined by $L_1$, $L_3$.
+This fixes $L_1$, $L_2$, $L_3$ up to rotation around $z$-axis and gives the web shown in the center of Figure~\ref{f1}.

-Finally, consider the case with skew but not dual $L_1,L_2$.
-Applying Möbius transformation, we send the intersection point of $L_2$ and $L_3$ to $p_x=[1:0:0:0]$ (preserving the position of $L_1$).
-Then $L_3$ joins $p_x$ and the polar point of the singular circle determined by $L_1,L_2$.
-We obtain the web, equivalent to one on the left of Figure 3.
+Finally, consider the case with skew but not dual $L_1$, $L_2$.
+Applying M\"obius transformation, we send the intersection point of $L_2$ and $L_3$ to $p_x=[1:0:0:0]$ (preserving the position of $L_1$).
+Then $L_3$ joins $p_x$ and the polar point of the singular circle determined by $L_1$, $L_2$.
+We obtain the web, equivalent to one on the left of Figure~\ref{f3}.

-{$\bullet$ \it Three elliptic pencils}.\\ We treat this case using the complex version of Corollary \ref{singcircle}.
-First we conclude that, being nonplanar, all three polar lines intersect at one point, which we can send to $p_y=[0:1:0:0]$.
+$\bullet$ {\it Three elliptic pencils}.
+We treat this case using the complex version of Corollary~\ref{singcircle}.
+First, we conclude that, being non-coplanar, all three polar lines intersect at one point, which we can send to $p_y=[0:1:0:0]$.
 None of 3 real planes, containing a pair of polar lines, can miss completely the real Darboux quadric.
-In fact, if the real plane of $L_1,L_2$ do not intersect the real Darboux quadric then the polar point of the complex singular circle of $L_1,L_2$ is inside the real Darboux quadric and $L_3$, being elliptic, cannot contain this point.
-None of 3 real planes, containing a pair of polar lines, can intersect the real Darboux quadric.
-If the real plane of $L_1,L_2$ cuts the real Darboux quadric, the polar point of the real singular circle of $L_1,L_2$ is outside the real Darboux quadric and the real plane of $L_1,L_3$ do not meet the real Darboux quadric.
-Thus all 3 planes are tangent to the Darboux quadric.
-A representative of such web is shown in the center of Figure 3.
+In fact, if the real plane of $L_1$, $L_2$ do not intersect the real Darboux quadric then the polar point of the complex singular circle of $L_1$, $L_2$ is inside the real Darboux quadric and $L_3$, being elliptic, cannot contain this point.
+None of 3~real planes, containing a~pair of polar lines, can intersect the real Darboux quadric.
+If the real plane of~$L_1$,~$L_2$ cuts the real Darboux quadric, the polar point of the real singular circle of $L_1$, $L_2$ is outside the real Darboux quadric and the real plane of~$L_1$,~$L_3$ do not meet the real Darboux quadric.
+Thus all 3~planes are tangent to the Darboux quadric.
+A representative of such web is shown in the center of Figure~\ref{f3}.